WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** 2560x1600 and MetalFX
 - **Settings:** Maxed
 - **Method & Source:** Native (ARM64), Steam
+- **Notes:**
+  - Perfectly optimized
-- **Notes:** Perfectly optimized.
-Stable at 30fps with maxed settings, 60fps+ on medium settings.
-This is how a good game should be!
-My theory is that it is designed for an iPhone and then ported over to Mac with higher graphic settings.
+  - Stable at 30fps with maxed settings and MetalFX
+  - 60fps+ on medium settings and MetalFX
+  - This is how a good game should be!
+My theory is that it is designed for an iPhone and then ported over to Mac with higher graphic settings

 ### Minecraft: Java Edition - u/WhySooooFurious
 - **Stability:** Very Stable